jihyeonseong/ESG-AI-investment-by-streamlit/README.md

  - Go to Data and Select DFBS folder.
 You can see Data is created as csv!
 <br></br>

-There are some magic code for using Databricks with no conflict for python packages :)
+Here are some magic codes for using Databricks for no conflict with python packages :)
 1. If you get error with pip install gdelt
    ```bash
    python -m pip install gdelt --use-deprecated=backtrack-on-build-failures